yggdrasil75/Gigagrid/README.md

 Fixes the Style bug: you can now have multiple styles in a grid on different axes without it freaking out.

+Sorting: if "sort: True" is set, then the script will automatically sort based on 4 factors: sort group (integer, in normal order), model (in webui provided order), vae (webui order), sampler (again: webui order), and triangle bracketed content (ie: lora, lycoris, etc). all other factors will be ignored for sorting (this may change in the future or it may eventually be able to be set by the user. dont know yet) - this is implemented to maximize the batch size as well as speed up step grouping and prevent that from having issues.

+Randomize: if "randomize: true" is set, then the script will randomize the order of all values, this is useful if you have a massive list and dont feel like watching as it goes 1 by 1. this is applied before sorting and can be combined: random prompt order within a sort group.

 # Stable Diffusion Infinity Grid Generator

 ![img](github/megagrid_ref.png)